All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How long should I wear a CGM?

 Most people learn the majority of their key food responses within 4 to 8 weeks of CGM use.
 A 2 to 3 month period provides enough data to understand your personal glucose patterns, test common meals, and establish habits.
-After that, periodic 2-week check-ins (every 3 to 6 months) can confirm that your patterns have not shifted.
+After that, periodic 2-week check-ins (every 3 to 6 months) can confirm that your patterns haven't shifted.

 Does wearing a CGM hurt?

 The sensor insertion involves a brief pinch similar to a small needle prick.
-Most people report that it is painless after the first few seconds.
+Most people report that it's painless after the first few seconds.
 The sensor is worn on the back of the upper arm and is barely noticeable during daily activities, exercise, and sleep.
 Showering and swimming are generally fine with current waterproof sensors.

 Can a CGM diagnose diabetes?